neutralvibes/pi-cups/README.md

 * Builds the Splix patches
 * Installs the Splix patches
 * Persists the configuration
-* Serves the ppd files for download @ http://host:8631
+* Serves the new driver files for download @ http://host:8631

 Based on https://github.com/olbat/dockerfiles/tree/master/cupsd
 ## Usage